solace/matcha/README.md

 ### Fork Notes

+These modifications are made specifically to support social feeds like Twitter (via nitter) or Mastodon as using their potentially multiline content as link titles is impractical.

+* Feed item URLs containing 'nitter' leave `title` unset like Mastodon.
+* Feed URLs containing 'nitter' (no other identifiers like `generator` used by Mastodon) or `generator` containing 'Mastodon' have their items reversed, so they are displayed in chronological order which makes it easier to follow threads
+* Feed items without titles have the link set to the first line truncated to 80 characters
-This fork outputs Tweets and Mastodon posts in a different format to other feed sources.
+* This fork outputs Tweets and Mastodon posts in a different format to other feed sources

-In both terminal and markdown, the first line of the post is used as the title link with an ellipsis if there are multiple lines.

-In markdown, the full content of the post will be rendered as a blockquote if a summary is not requested.
+* In markdown mode, unsummarised feeds without a title will include the description as a blockquote after the link
+* Prefixes a twitter link to nitter title links for ease of [Omnivore](https://omnivore.app/)ing as nitter threads don't render as nicely in Omnivore

 ### In Obsidian
 <img width="900" alt="image" src="https://user-images.githubusercontent.com/3144671/219786799-55db70c1-5860-4d4b-9df4-b81a89f8161d.png">